opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 ### [Gartner Data & Analytics Summit -- Americas](https://reg.gartner.com/flow/gartner/bi19v/attportal/page/home) Debrief

-This week's three days of polished, produced virtual sessions covered a range of analytics topics.
+This week's three days of polished virtual sessions covered a wide range of analytics topics.
 Most talks are presented at a technical level for a busy CIO or other C-suite executive responsible for analytics services delivery to a large business.
-The book recommendation below, "Loonshots," comes from one of the guest keynote addresses.
-I did note, though, that our roundtable breakout represented a wide variety of institutions.
-It has been difficult to realize the value of engaging the community in the COVID era, though Gartner's media tool is better than most.
+The book recommendation above, "Loonshots," comes from one of the guest keynote addresses.
+I did notice, though, that our roundtable breakouts represented a wide variety of institutions.
+It has been difficult to realize the full value of engaging the community for advice in the COVID era, though Gartner's media tool is better than most.
 I've brought back some materials for sharing with peers.

 ------------------------------------------------------------------------